 Here is a guided meditation for panic attacks and anxiety: Guided Imagery for Panic Attacks

-Like most university counseling centers, EWU counseling services are offered on a short-term basis.
+Like most university counseling centers, EWU ongoing counseling services are offered on a short-term basis.
 This typically consists of 1 to 6 sessions.

 This standard is also the session limit for EWU students per year.